How to Make Grandma’s Dill Pickles

 How to make classic homemade dill pickles using fresh cucumbers, dill, spices, and brine.
 This recipe follows a simple hot water bath method.

 Dill Pickles, they’re evocative of my childhood and weekends at Nana’s house.
 Each summer my grandmother would carry out the ritual of preserving the garden surplus and of everything she made, pickles were my favourite.

-Her store room would be filled with bottles showcasing the colours of the rainbow and without fail there would always be at least a dozen quarts of sharp and crunchy gherkins ready for a little blonde headed girl to crack into.
-I loved them so much that I’d even sip the brine though I don’t really recommend it to anyone else!
+Her pantry would be filled with bottles showcasing all the colours of the rainbow — red beets, orange carrots, green beans, and more.
+Without fail there would always be jars of crunchy gherkins ready for a little blonde headed girl to crack into too.
+I loved them so much that I’d even sip the brine!

 From Garden to Jar